top of page

 Nepo Soteri

-Over the years we have featured classical composers from the past – Bach, Beethoven, Brahms, Bizet, Fauré; showcased contemporary ones – Arvo Pärt, Dizzy Gillespie and JP Jofre, and international groups including New York Taiko Aiko Kai, Johnny Colon and His Salsa Orchestra, The Stonewall Chorale, and Nepo Soteri & his Asante Band to name a few talented artists that have delighted our audiences over the years.
+Over the years we have featured classical composers from the past – Bach, Beethoven, Brahms, Bizet, Fauré; showcased contemporary ones – Arvo Pärt, Dizzy Gillespie and JP Jofre, and international groups including New York Taiko Aiko Kai, Johnny Colon and His Salsa Orchestra, The Stonewall Chorale, and Nepo Soteri & his Asante Band to name a few talented artists.

 bonfiglio.jpg